 No matter what, any leftover tempeh meatballs will firm up in the fridge.

-My beloved Gardein meatballs are heavy on the fennel flavor, which helped to inform my seasoning choices here.
 I love the taste of fennel seed and oregano in the recipe, but you can skip the fennel if it’s not for you.
-You could use dried basil or thyme instead.
-Dried rosemary would also be a nice addition.
+You could also use dried basil, thyme, or rosemary.

 Tamari will add saltiness and umami to the tempeh meatballs.
 As an alternative to umami, you can use Bragg’s Liquid Aminos or coconut aminos in the recipe.